Werner Sombart: Middle career and sociology

-At last, in 1917, Sombart became professor at the Friedrich-Wilhelms-Universität, succeeding his mentor Adolph Wagner.
-He remained on the chair until 1931 but continued teaching until 1940.
+At last, in 1917, Sombart became professor at the Friedrich Wilhelm University, succeeding his mentor Adolph Wagner.
+He remained in the chair until 1931 but continued teaching until 1940.
 During that period he was also one of the most renowned sociologists alive, more prominent a contemporary than even his friend Max Weber.
-Sombart's insistence on Sociology as a part of the Humanities (Geisteswissenschaften) — necessarily so because it dealt with human beings and therefore required inside, empathic "Verstehen" rather than the outside, objectivizing "Begreifen" (both German words translate as "understanding" into English) — became extremely unpopular already during his lifetime.
-It was seen as the opposite of the "scientification" of the social sciences, in the tradition of Auguste Comte, Émile Durkheim, and Max Weber — (although this is a misunderstanding since Weber largely shared Sombart's views in these matters) — which became fashionable during this time and has more or less remained so until today.
+Sombart's insistence on Sociology as a part of the Humanities (Geisteswissenschaften) – necessarily so because it dealt with human beings and therefore required inside, empathic "Verstehen" rather than the outside, objectivizing "Begreifen" (both German words translate as "understanding" into English) – became extremely unpopular already during his lifetime.
+It was seen as the opposite of the "scientification" of the social sciences, in the tradition of Auguste Comte, Émile Durkheim, and Max Weber – (although this is a misunderstanding since Weber largely shared Sombart's views in these matters) – which became fashionable during this time and has more or less remained so until today.
 However, because Sombart's approach has much in common with Hans-Georg Gadamer's Hermeneutics, which likewise is a Verstehen-based approach to understanding the world, he is coming back in some sociological and even philosophical circles that are sympathetic to that approach and critical towards the scientification of the world.
 Sombart's key sociological essays are collected in his posthumous 1956 work, Noo-Soziologie.